|COPYRIGHTS ORGANIZACION MISS AMERICA LATINA, INC. ALL RIGHTS RESERVED.

 production that resulted in the elections of Miss Latina

-Guatemala and Miss Latina USA 1994 to participate in the
+Guatemala and Miss U.S. Latina 1994 to participate in the

 XIII Miss Latin America Pageant in Ecuador later that year.